How to Get a Literary Agent: Tips on Platform, Pitch and Book Proposals

 These days, new authors are expected to have already built an audience for their work.

-Aside from beefing up your social media presence and personal blog, there are a number of other things that can make your pathway toward finding an agent a little smoother.
+Aside from beefing up your social media presence and personal blog, there are several other steps you can take to make it easier to find an agent.

-This includes doing your homework and knowing the name of the person you are addressing, what an agency specialises in and why your work would be a good fit for them.
+This includes doing your homework, knowing the name of the person you are addressing, what the agency specializes in, and why your work would be a good fit for them.

 “I like to see that a prospective author has done their homework in terms of why they are submitting to me and not just doing a blanket submission to fifty-something agents.”